rahulsinghal1904/NYPL-QA-System/README.md

-# PDF Intelligence System with Retrieval Augmented Generation (RAG)
+# NEW YORK PUBLIC LIBRARY Question Answering Bot

 ## Overview

-The goal of this project is to create a user-centric and intelligent system that enhances information retrieval from PDF documents through natural language queries.
-The project focuses on streamlining the user experience by developing an intuitive interface, allowing users to interact with PDF content using language they are comfortable with.
+The goal of this project is to create a user-centric and intelligent system for NYPL that enhances information retrieval from collections through natural language queries.
+The project focuses on streamlining the user experience for NYPL Users by developing an intuitive interface, allowing librarians and readers to interact with collections content using language they are comfortable with.
 To achieve this, we leverage the Retrieval Augmented Generation (RAG) methodology introduced by Meta AI researchers.

 https://github.com/ArmaanSeth/ChatPDF/assets/99117431/2500f636-c66d-46ad-bb68-1d55f04ce753